Quantum Optimal Transport: Introduction

-(Here $\tr $ denotes the trace of a square matrix, and $X^\top$ the transpose of $X$.)
-The optimal transport problem is a linear programming problem (LP) which can be solved in polynomial time in the size of the inputs $\bx^A,\bx^B, C$ \cite{CCPS}.
+where $\tr $ denotes the trace of a square matrix, and $X^\top$ the transpose of $X$.
+The optimal transport problem is a linear programming problem (LP) which can be solved in polynomial time in the size of the inputs $\bx^A,\bx^B$ and the matrix $C$ \cite{CCPS}.